 This paper presented a structured and reproducible methodology for generating synthetic LiDAR datasets using high-fidelity digital twins (HiFi DTs).
 By integrating publicly available geospatial data, scalable road modeling, realistic traffic simulation, and virtual LiDAR sensor deployment, the proposed approach enables cost-effective and domain-consistent dataset generation for roadside perception tasks.

-The methodology addresses key limitations identified in earlier papers—particularly the challenges of annotation scalability, domain alignment, and realism—by offering a practical framework that generalizes across locations and sensor configurations.
-Its modular design supports both augmentation of existing datasets and the creation of entirely new simulated environments.
+The methodology addresses key limitations identified in prior research, particularly the challenges of annotation scalability, domain alignment, and realism.
+It offers a practical framework that generalizes across geographic locations and sensor configurations.
+Its modular design supports both the augmentation of existing datasets and the creation of entirely new simulated environments.

 The efficacy of this methodology has already been demonstrated across a series of published studies, where HiFi DT–based datasets have been shown to closely replicate real-world distributions and, in some cases, outperform real-data-trained models in LiDAR perception tasks.
 This tutorial formalizes the creation process, providing step-by-step guidance and to enable broader adoption of HiFi DTs in Intelligent Transportation Systems (ITS) research and deployment.

-\begin{IEEEbiography}[{ }]{Muhammad Shahbaz } is a post-doctoral scholar in Civil, Environmental and Construction Engineering department at University of Central Florida.
+\begin{IEEEbiography}[{ }]{Muhammad Shahbaz} is a post-doctoral scholar in Civil, Environmental and Construction Engineering department at University of Central Florida.
 He received the B.S. in computer science degree from Pir Mehr Ali Shah Arid Agriculture University Rawalpindi, and M.S. degree in computer science from the Pakistan Institute of Engineering and Applied Sciences, Islamabad, Pakistan.
-Since 2021, he is pursuing Ph.D. in Civil Engineering at University of Central Florida, USA.
-His primary focus during Ph.D. spanned efficient and effective 3D perceptions systems for Intelligent Transportation Systems (ITS).
+His research focuses on scalable LiDAR-based perception systems with a focus on Intelligent Transportation Systems (ITS).
 His work leverages self-supervised and Sim2Real learning techniques to develop efficient and reliable perception solutions.
 More generally, he is passionate about interdisciplinary research across Advanced Computer Vision and AI, and their applications in the field of volumetric perception and machine intelligence. \end{IEEEbiography}